cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 We need to make a bash script which:
 1. configures any slurm options we want to use
-1. moves data from the DFS to the node we're on to the scratch space of the node we are allocated
+1. moves data from the Distributed File System (DFS - available on all nodes) to the scratch space of the node slurm has allocated the job to (e.g.
+   `/disk/scratch` - which is only available on this specific node)
 1. runs one of the lines in experiments.txt

 You're in luck, because we have made you just such a script!
 Have a look at